-This recipe is one that I tried to re-create from a wonderful meal we had dining al fresco at Gillette Stadium, where they have a wonderful plaza of restaurants and shops.
+Finally, winter is over and the time for dining al fresco is here!
+We ventured over to Gillette Stadium, where they have a wonderful plaza of restaurants and shops.
 We decided to try Tavolino’s Pizzeria and it was great.
 I had the Chicken Caesar Salad Gluten Free Pizza and I would highly recommend it.
 My husband ordered the stuffed pepper appetizer and they were amazing.
 I just had to figure out how to cook them.
-To be clear, I currently have a stuffed pepper recipe that I love, but since I went gluten free it is on the “NO” list.
+Now, I have a stuffed pepper recipe that I love, but since I went gluten free it is on the “NO” list.
 But these stuffed peppers are gluten free and amazing.
 They are an updated version of the stuffed peppers that mom would make when I was a kid.
 You remember those….minute rice and tomato soup!
 These are much better and pretty easy to make.

 - 7 Bell Peppers Any color you like